Kumara Krishnappa Nayak

-Kumara Krishnappa Nayak was a ruler of the Madurai Nayak dynasty.
-He was the successor of King Vishwanatha Nayak.
+Kumara Krishnappa Nayak (died 3 December 1572) was the ruler of the Madurai Nayak dynasty from 1564 until his death in 1572.
+He was the successor of Vishwanatha Nayak.
 He started ruling the country after his father's death in 1564.
 He made Tiruchirapalli as his capital.

 Military career

 Under Kumara Krishnappa Nayak's rule, the Madurai Nayak dynasty expanded.
 Most of the ancient Pandyan territories came under the Nayaks under his rule.

 Rebellion of Tumbichchi Nayaka

 Tumbichchi Nayaka the chief of tottiyars lead a rebellion against Krishnappa Nayaka's authority and devastated the country.
 Krishnappa Nayaka entrusted the army to his general Pedda Kesavappa Nayaka to quell the rebellion.
 Kesavappa nayaka failed to subjugate the rebellion he was defeated and killed in the battle with Tumbichchi Nayaka.
 Foiled in the first attempt Krishnappa Nayaka sent another army under the command of late general's son Chinna Kesava along with about a thirteen polygars the second attempt was successful Tumbichchi Nayaka was captured and Beheaded by Chinna Kesava.